 1.1.6 Your attention is drawn in particular to clause 2.4 ii, prohibiting any attempts to reverse engineer the Weavr Platform and the overloading of the Services and/or System through inappropriate use.

 1.2.1 Within the Sandbox Environment you can choose from our Payment Models which provide specific and configurable payment solutions.
 These can be configured by you and accessed from outside the Weavr system (and the Security and Compliance Perimeter) using the appropriate API key.

 1.2.2 Our Payment Models enable you to combine and manage the interaction of identities (representing your organization or the customers of the payment services offered by the Payment Models), payment instruments and transactions.
 Elements of the Payment Models are provided by our Service Partners.
 The identity of Service Partners and the availability of specific Payment Models may change from time to time.

-1.3.1 We enable you to perform integration to the pre-configured Payment Models and to test your end to end Payment Application in the Sandbox Environment.
+1.3.1 We enable you to perform Integration to the pre-configured Payment Models and to test your end-to-end Application in the Sandbox Environment.